In this video CEO, Alex Gounares, explains the origins of Polyverse Polymorphic Linux and why it is important for software to be dynamic and unique.

 Morgan Hein describes in detail what the Spectre vulnerability is, how it works and why its effective against every chip made in the last two decades.

-Instead of focusing on building prevention and failing at doing so, the security industry is starting to embrace the notion of cyber resiliency.
 A resilient system is one where breach is assumed, but has defenses designed such that the system can continue to operate safely and reliably.

 Morgan Hein discusses a new Open Source tool, EnVisen, which lets you view the exported symbols and ROP gadget surface area of your binaries in a visually-rich and purposeful way.
-All from directly within your browser.

-Agile Security seeks to create software that is fundamentally resilient to cyberattacks yet practical and easy to implement.
 These seven principles are guideposts to implementing agile security for software systems, from Internet of Things to cloud applications.